 PLF has been shown to play a significant role in the development of pterygium and some forms of cataract.
 Since soft contact lenses cover the cornea and land just past the limbus on the white of the eye, they are able to protect the eye more completely.
 Also, as contact lenses are worn generally for significantly longer periods of time than sunglasses, they are able to provide continuous protection against UV.

 At the risk of confusing the issue, did you know that UV light is not all bad!?
 In small amounts, UV radiation is actually a benefit to the human body.
 UV radiation is required for the synthesis of vitamin D which is needed for the growth and maintenance of strong healthy bones.
 UV light has also been shown to be beneficial for the eyes as research shows that it has a myopia control effect.
 Myopia, or short-sightedness, is fast becoming one of the major vision problems around the world.
 Even small degrees of myopia significantly increase a person’s risk of eye health complications such as glaucoma, cataract and retinal detachment.
 Research suggests that the protective effect of UV radiation involves the light-dependent release of dopamine in the retina.
 Dopamine has been shown to inhibit axial elongation (increases in eye length) which leads to myopia development and also progression.
 The amount of UVR required for good health is easily gained by spending approximately ten minutes outside each day in ambient light.
 So for any outdoor activities, especially over the summer (think the beach, pool and shopping days!) remember to wear protective eyewear and clothing!

-If you haven’t already, check out last week’s blog on the known health effects of UV!
+If you haven’t already, check out our other blog on the known health effects of UV!